aronsky/esphome-components/components/ble_adv_controller/README.md

 ## How to try it

 1. As a preliminary step, be sure to be able to create a base ESPHome configuration from the ESPHome Dashboard, install it to your ESP32, have it available in Home Assistant and be able to access the logs (needed in case of issue).
 This is a big step if you are new to ESPHome but on top of [ESPHome doc](https://esphome.io/guides/getting_started_hassio.html) you will find tons of tutorial on the net for that.
-2. Add to your up and running ESPHome configuration the reference to this repo ([ESPHome external component](https://esphome.io/components/external_components.html))
+2. Add to your up and running ESPHome configuration the reference to this repo using ([ESPHome external component](https://esphome.io/components/external_components.html))
-3. Add a lamp controller `ble_adv_controller` specifying:
+3. Add a lamp controller `ble_adv_controller` specifying (see example configuration):
    * its `id` to be referenced by entities it controls.
 The `id` is also the reference used to pair with the device: if it is changed the device needs to be re-paired with the new `id`.
    * its `encoding`, this is fully known from the phone controlling app, see the possible values in the examples below.
    * its `variant`, this is the version of the encoding.
 Keep the default value (last version) as a first step, this will probably be the good one if your light is recent.
 4. Add one or several light or fan entities to the configuration with the `ble_adv_controller` platform
 5. Add a `pair` configuration button to ease the pairing action from HA
 6. Install and flash the ESP32 device
-7. If you are not sure of the Variant to use to Pair the device, you can use the dynamic configuration of the encoding in Home Assistant (in the configuration part near the Pair Button) to select the "FanLamp - All" or "Zhi Jia - All" in order to use the multi advertising with all known variants for the app.
-8. Use the newly created button in Home Assistant to pair with your light (press the button withing 5 seconds of powering the lamp with a switch, the same way you would have done with the phone app).
-If you selected the "All" configuration, the pairing should work!.
-9. Try to switch ON / OFF your light, it will work if the pairing worked
-10. If you keep this "All" encoding, it will work, but it is sub optimal as the component will send 3 or 4 messages for each command, which will make it very slow...
-Just change the encoding to one of the variant and re try to switch your light ON/OFF: if it works you have the good variant!
-If not just try the next one, you should be able to find the relevant one in a few seconds :smile:
-11. Once you have found your `variant`, reference it in your config and re-flash to have it as default value, else the config will be lost on restart
+7. Find the relevant `variant` and `duration` corresponding to your device thanks to [Dynamic configuration](#dynamic-configuration)
 8. Enjoy controlling your BLE light with Home Assistant!

 ## Known issues and not implemented or tested features